Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ### Nodef library

 The Nodef library aims to provide a simple wrapper for Core Image CIFilter to apply a node graph (of CIFilter) on an image easily.
 The library is the same library used in the open-source [Nodef](https://github.com/Misfits-Rebels-Outcasts/Nodef/blob/main/photofiltersandeffects.md) app that aims to provide elegant compositing capabilities on a mobile device.
-With the app, we can peform many of the compositing behavior without changing a line of code.
-At the same time, the Nodef app, is used to test out a [Node Pipeline](NodePipeline.md) idea, that reimagines node-based compositing on a mobile device.
+With the app, we can perform many of the compositing behavior without changing a line of code.
+At the same time, the Nodef app is used to test out a [Node Pipeline](NodePipeline.md) idea, that reimagines node-based compositing on a mobile device.

-Besides providng a library for node based compositing, the library also provides default values for each of the different filters, and implements the Codabale protocol to enable saving and loading of the node graph in JSON.
+Besides providing a library for node-based compositing, the library also provides default values for each of the different filters and implements the 'Codable' protocol to enable the saving and loading of the node graph in JSON.
 Nodef imagines that we can be creatively compositing on a mobile device and then loading the node graph on our desktop or command line to render the final video clip.

 Happy Compositing!